siyinghan/Notes/Applied Data Science with Python (Coursera Specialization)/01 Introduction to Data Science in Python/1-5 The Numerical Python Library (NumPy).md

 <br/>

-To find the index of a maximum or minimum value, we can use `argmax` and `argmin`:
+`argmax` and `argmin` return the index of the maximum and minimum values in the array:
 ```python
 a.argmax()
 ```